-Middle School, grade 7+, advanced
+Middle/High School, from grade 6, advanced

 Students work further on expanding their vocabulary, grammar knowledge, and reading, writing and listening skills.
 We use a level-appropriate German textbook, but the students will also watch videos, work online, read and discuss at least one book together, and work on projects and presentations.

 The students will take the AATG (American Association of Teachers of German) exam from 7th grade and take the A2 exam by the ZfA (Zentralstelle für das Auslandschulwesen) when they are in 7th or 8th grade.

 Prerequisites: This class is open to German speakers with advanced language skills.
 The students can understand and speak German, maintain a conversation, and write in German.
 The students know nouns, verbs, adjectives, and conjunctions in German, can use the past tense and have passed the A1 Test (ZfA) successfully (3 stars in each category).

 The DSD preparation classes are intended to prepare students who intend to study in Germany for the DSD (Deutsches Sprachdiplom), a globally administered test by the German government’s ZfA, Zentralstelle für das Auslandsschulwesen.
 DSD I is required for admission to Studienkollegs (1-year college prep institutions) in Germany.

 The class serves students between 14 – 16 years (9th grade and up).
 Students study different types of literature, get an insight of modern German history, and learn about the culture of the German-speaking countries of Germany, Austria, and Switzerland.
 They review grammar and spelling, and expand their oral and written vocabulary.
 Students are prepared to take the third level of the Common European Framework of Reference of Languages (CEFRL) – the so-called Deutsche Sprachdiplom I (DSD I).

 Click here for more information about the DSD 1.